milzj/SAA4PDE/simulations/semilinear_complexity/README.md

 # Sample size estimates for risk-neutral semilinear PDE-constrained optimization

+The code provided here was used to produce the numerical illustrations in the manuscript

+> J. Milz and M. Ulbrich: Sample Size Estimates for Risk-Neutral Semilinear PDE-Constrained Optimization, preprint, , 2022.

 The code was used to perform simulations for the risk-neutral semilinear PDE-constrained optimization problem

 $$